Another World (video game): Ports

-The 3DO port was developed by Interplay in 1993, and features very detailed raster graphics backgrounds.
-However, Chahi believes that this actually detracts from the game, because the polygons do not fit in with this, and thus make the backgrounds look flat.
+The 3DO port was developed by Interplay in 1993, and has detailed raster graphics backgrounds.
+Chahi believes this detracts from the game, because it is incongruous with the game graphics and looks flat.
 The game's soundtrack was changed again, albeit without any legal troubles, due to Chahi's focus on a new project.
 Some new tunes were also added, all played from the disc, such as when Lester escapes the big pool in the first level and when he is grabbed by the guard that appears at the end.
 At the ending, there is a fragment of the introduction of the sequel, Heart of the Alien.
 Also included in some versions of this 3DO release is a separate minigame "Stalactites", in which the player pushes up stalactite shapes falling from the top of the screen.
 This version also includes an Easter egg animation of Rebecca Heineman getting her head chopped off.

 Chahi acquired the rights to Another Worlds intellectual property from Delphine Software International after they closed down in July 2004.
 Magic Productions then offered to port the game to mobile phones, and it was ported with help from Cyril Cogordan.
 Chahi saw that the game's playability could be improved, so he used his old Amiga for reprogramming certain parts of the script and made the graphics' shading clearer in order to counter mobile phones' low resolutions.
 In July 2005, almost a decade and a half after it was first released on the Amiga, the game was released for mobile phone handsets using the Symbian operating system, thanks to Telcogames and developer Magic Productions.
 In 2006, Magic Productions also released a remastered Pocket PC version for Windows Mobile 5.0 OS or later in QVGA (320×240 resolution).
 Telcogames entered administration in 2008, closing the Magic Productions studio.
 The administrator's letter to stakeholders mentions that its assets will be sold, but does not indicate to whom or mention Another World assets by name.

-An Atari Jaguar port of Another World was originally in development and planned to be published by Interplay in September 1994, but it was never released.
+A Jaguar port of Another World was originally in development and planned to be published by Interplay in September 1994, but it was never released.
 In 2012, the Jaguar port of the game was confirmed and approved by Chahi.
 It was released as a limited collector's item in cartridge form, complete with a box and manual published by the association Retro-Gaming Connexion (RGC) in 2013.
 The game engine was rewritten especially for the Atari Jaguar to make use of the console's several processors: the GPU and blitter perform polygon rendering; the GPU performs on-the-fly data decompression; the DSP plays stereo music and sound effects; and the 68000 CPU performs JIT compilation and execution of the scripts.
 The Jaguar version is playable in the original graphics 16-color mode and Deluxe 15th Anniversary graphics 256-color mode.
 It can be played in normal and speed-run modes.
 It supports five languages: English, German, French, Italian, and Spanish.